 \section{Gaps and Recommendations}

-Existing studies of cultural inclusion in LLMs have three crucial shortcomings: First, the lack of coverage of various aspects of culture by focusing mainly on values and norms; second, lack of robustness of the methods, and third, the lack of situatedness of the studies and therefore, our inability to predict the practical significance of the biases revealed by the studies in real-life applications.
+Our review has found three gaps in the portfolio of studies of cultural inclusion in LLMs; First, a heavy focus on values and norms, leaving many aspects of cultural difference understudied; second, space to expand the methodological approach; and third, the lack of situatedness of the studies, making it difficult to know the practical significance of the biases revealed by the studies in real-life applications.
 We elaborate on these gaps and provide several recommendations.

-\textbf{Definition of culture.} While the multifaceted nature of culture makes a unified definition across studies virtually impossible, it is quite surprising that none of the studies explicitly acknowledge this and nor they make any attempt to critically engage with the social science literature on culture.
+\textbf{Definition of culture.} While the multifaceted nature of culture makes a unified definition across studies virtually impossible, it is quite surprising that none of the studies explicitly acknowledge this and nor do they make any attempt to critically engage with the social science literature on culture.
 Thus, an obvious gap is lack of a framework for defining culture and contextualizing the studies, leading to a lack of a coherent research program.
-Our survey takes first step in this direction. \textit{We recommend that future studies in this area should explicitly call out the proxies of culture and situate the study within the broader research agenda.}
+Our survey takes first step in this direction. \textit{We recommend that future studies in this area should explicitly call out the proxies of culture \textit{that their datasets represent} and situate the study within the broader research agenda.}

-\textbf{Limited Exploration.} Our survey reveals that while certain proxies of culture are well-explored, a majority of these still remain unexplored for LLMs (and AI).
+\textbf{Limited Exploration.} While certain proxies of culture are well-explored, the majority still remains unexplored.
 We have not encountered any studies on semantic domains of quantity, time, kinship, pronouns and function words, spatial relations, aspects of the physical and mental worlds, the body and so on.
-Similarly, {\em Aboutness} remains completely unexplored and it is unclear even how to create datasets and methods for probing LLMs for Aboutness. \textit{We call for large-scale datasets and studies on these aspects of culture.}
+Similarly, \textit{Aboutness} remains completely unexplored and it is unclear even how to create datasets and methods for probing LLMs for Aboutness. \textit{We call for large-scale datasets and studies on these aspects of culture.}

 \textbf{Interpretability and Robustness.} Black-box approaches are sensitive to the lexical and syntactic structure of the prompts.
 This leads us to question the robustness and generalizability of the findings.
 On the other hand, the white-box approaches, such as attribution studies have not been used in the context of culture.
 While not specific to culture, \textit{we recommend that the community should work on robust and interpretable methods for culture.}